Selçuk in Selçuk (district), Izmir Province, Turkey

 Location.
 37° 56.379′ N, 27° 20.442′ E. Marker is in Selçuk, Izmir Province, in Selçuk (district).
-Marker can be reached Touch for map.
+Marker can be reached from Efes Yolu just south of Dr. Sabri Yayla Boulevard (Route D515) when traveling south.
 The marker is in an archaeological park that is about 3 km (2 miles) southeast of Selçuk.
+Touch for map.
 Marker is in this post office area: Selçuk, Izmir Province 35920, Turkey.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Tetragonos Agora - The Commercial Market (within shouting distance of this marker); The South Gate of the Agora (within shouting distance of this marker); The Celsus Library (within shouting distance of this marker); Hadrian's Gate (about 90 meters away, measured in a direct line); The So-Called House of Pleasure (about 90 meters away); The Heroon of Androclos (about 120 meters away); The Latrine (about 120 meters away); Terrace House 2 (about 150 meters away).
 Touch for a list and map of all markers in Selçuk.